PlanterApp/planter_blog/content/series/planning-how-much-to-grow/_index.md

 +++
 Working out how much food to plant can be difficult.
 This short series will offer tips and general advice to help you plant and harvest a great yield year after year.

-Learn about staggered and succession planting, overwintering, and key considerations to guide you to maximaizing the yields from your garden space.
+Learn about staggered and succession planting, overwintering, and key considerations to maximize the yields from your garden space.